-According to the Better Business Bureau (BBB), Dynamic Legal Recovery, Inc. was founded and incorporated in 1995.
+According to the Better Business Bureau (BBB), Dynamic Legal Recovery, Inc. is a legitimate collection agency, founded and incorporated in 1995.
 The BBB established a profile page for DLR in 2014.
 DLR is listed as a collection agency with 10 employees that uses the alternate business name, A. Singer & Associates, Inc.

 According to its website, Dynamic Legal Recovery is “a powerful world-class leader in the accounts receivable recovery industry…and one of the few commercial firms that specialize… in overseas collections.”
 DLR’s mission is “to provide… superior solutions for quickly improving…cash flow while maintaining … their clients’ image and customer retention throughout the world.”